 The Liberal Studies program offers a diversified major in the liberal arts tradition.
 Unique among majors at La Sierra University, Liberal Studies is integrated over the entire college curriculum.
 Moreover, the major is designed to provide knowledge and skills required by the California Subject Examinations for Teachers (CSET) in Multiple Subjects.
-In addition, the major is coordinated with the credentialing program for elementary teaching certification administered through the School of Education's Department of Curriculum and Instruction.
+The major is housed in the Department of Curriculum and Instruction, and is offered through a collaboration between the School of Education and the College of Arts and Sciences.

 The certification programs are approved by both the Commission on Teacher Credentialing of the State of California and the General Conference of Seventh-day Adventist Department of Education.
-Students interested in becoming elementary teachers must apply to the Teacher Education program in the Department of Curriculum and Instruction of the School of Education.
-Details about the credentialing program can be found in the School of Education's Department of Curriculum and Instruction (page 268).
+Students interested in becoming elementary teachers must apply to the Teacher Education program in the Department of Curriculum and Instruction of the School of Education..